karanheera/AI-Text-Streamer-using-TinySolar-248m-4k/README.md

 ## Demo

-You can try the app by entering an incomplete sentence in the text box.
+Go to https://huggingface.co/spaces/karanheera/AI-Text-Streamer-using-TinySolar-248m-4k and You can try the app by entering an incomplete sentence in the text box.
 The AI will complete it with the next part of the sentence.
 Adjust the temperature to change how creative or deterministic the generated continuation is.

 ## Technologies Used